mmcloughlin/arrival-oopsla25-artifact/README.md

 cd /root/artifact/eval/
 ```

-Edit the `overrides.args` arguments file to point the evaluation at the new Run
+Edit the `overrides.args` arguments file (outside the container) to point the
-IDs.
+evaluation at the new Run IDs.
 It should look something like the following:
 ```
 --run-id
 2025-07-01T05:32:13-full